On this page:

 - not be less than the minimum OS-HELP amount, if the provider has specified a minimum amount in its OS-HELP policy; and

-- not be different to the amount indicated on the student’s completed and signed OS-HELP debt confirmation form.
+- not exceed the amount indicated on the student’s completed and signed OS-HELP debt confirmation form [HESA subsection section 121-1 (2)(a)

 The department publishes the maximum OS-HELP amount for each year along with other indexed rates on its website.